WHO WE ARE

 In 2011 Robert launched On Landguard Point, a mass public research into notions of home, actively involving 20,000 participants.
 Funded as the east of England's winning entry for Artists taking the lead (Arts Council England + London 2012) the project culminated in Robert's first feature film - also titled On Landguard Point - starring a cast of 1000 non-professional performers, some of the UK's foremost experimental makers, and a commissioned soundtrack by composer Michael Nyman.

 In 2012, Robert launched the Pacitti Company Think Tank, a specially renovated building in Ipswich for public and private research into contemporary performance and associated areas.
 The rolling event programme offers salons, feasts, an alternative public library, artist surgeries, mentoring, publishing and more, alongside Robert's own ongoing studio based practice and that of Think Tank Associates.

 A highly experienced facilitator and teacher, Robert continues to lead workshops and residencies internationally.
 He has sat on a range of prominent UK funding selection panels and regularly contributes to a broad span of publications, conferences and other performance related cultural activities around the world.
+He is a Visiting Professor of the Arts at University of Suffolk.
 His solo work is at robertpacitti.com

 THINK TANK ASSOCIATE

 Lucy is an archaeologist and landscape historian interested in engaging with people about social and cultural issues to do with Heritage.
 She uses archaeology, landscape, history and museum collections to provoke responses to contemporary issues and works with artists, musicians, writers, scientists and community groups to create innovative and imaginative projects, reaching out to new audiences.